Westberg-Lab/Protein-Analysis-Pipeline/pipeline_overview.md

 ```

 The pipeline uses state tracking, allowing it to resume from failures without rerunning completed steps.
 This is particularly useful for long-running predictions that may encounter temporary issues.

+### How It Works

+When you run the pipeline:

+1. It loads the configuration file and identifies enabled configurations
+2. For each enabled configuration, it:
+   - Merges global settings with configuration-specific settings
+   - Runs the pipeline steps with the merged configuration
+   - Maintains the existing directory structure (with or without _with_MSA suffix based on the configuration)

+This approach allows you to run both MSA and non-MSA predictions in a single pipeline run, while maintaining compatibility with the existing plotting scripts.